billygk/CryptoNotes/hashingNotes.md

 Notes on hashing in particular SHA256 & SHA512

 ```
-Hash are generally expressed in hexadecimal strings
+Hashes are generally expressed in hexadecimal strings like:

                  1         2         3         4         5         6
         1234567890123456789012345678901234567890123456789012345678901234